 Guide Surface

-People searching for a nikah or nikkah app are usually looking for more than a keyword match.
+People searching for nikah, nikah marriage, Islamic nikah, or a nikah app are usually looking for more than a keyword match.
 They want to know whether the product respects the seriousness of marriage and whether the process feels clear enough to trust.

 Own the meaning, not just the spelling

 A strong nikah page should explain intent before features.
-The point is to help the user understand whether the product supports a serious path toward marriage, not to pretend the app itself performs the nikah.
+The point is to help the user understand whether the product supports a serious path toward marriage, not to pretend the app itself performs the nikah, replaces a wali, or turns software into the marriage contract.

 That is also what keeps the page useful for search.
 It answers the real concern instead of stuffing a religious keyword into a thin landing page.